 Mobile electrons in motion are electricity.
 Honeycombed carbon electron orbitals overlap.
 They form a “conduction band.”
 This effect is heightened by special principles of physics.
 For further discussion, see the MIT reference below.

 By creating holes within a graphene sheet and “doping” the holes with chosen impurities, semiconductors can be made.
 These are nearly unbreakable.
 They are highly flexible.

 Could There be More?

 Researchers at the University of Texas point to some future applications.
 Among these are transparent electric conduction.
 Imagine heating your windshield with a fabric made of carbon.
 Structural devices could be made.
 Examples might include turbine blades, electrical energy storage, catalyst support, and composites.
 Others suggest the honeycomb carbon would be ideal for terahertz electronics devices.

-¹ In fact, graphite consists of layers of carbon that are not attached, but slip across each other—each layer being a graphene sheet.
+1 In fact, graphite consists of layers of graphene sheet.

 2 Princeton University Ceramic Materials Laboratory: Commercial Production of Graphene